bogdando/rabbitmq-cluster-ocf-vagrant/README.md

 +    {cluster_partition_handling, pause_minority},
 ```

-Then set `use_jepsen: "true"` in the env settings  and run `vagrant up`.
+Then set `use_jepsen: "true"` in the env settings  and run ``vagrant up``.
-It launches five nodes named n1, n2, n3, n4, n5.
+It launches a control node n0 and five nodes named n1, n2, n3, n4, n5.
 Jepsen logs
 and results may be found in the shared volume named `jepsen`, in the `/logs`.

 NOTE: The `jepsen` volume contains a shared state, like the lein docker image and